imyller/node-resolvmon/README.md

 Copyright
 ---------

-Copyright (c) 2015 Ilkka Myller.
+Copyright 2015 Ilkka Myller.
 This software is licensed under the MIT License, see `LICENSE` for details.